ibm-cloud-docs/sell/faqs-migrated.md

 ## Why can't I add new block tier usage-based plans?
 {: #usage-based-plans}

 Block tier pricing plans are not currently supported in Partner Center.
 If you set up a block tier pricing plan in the Resource Management Console and the plan was approved and published, no changes have been made and it was migrated as-is with your product.
 However, you can't edit the plan or set up a new block tier pricing plan.
-If you have any questions, [open a support case](https://test.cloud.ibm.com/docs/sell?topic=sell-get-pc-support#pc-support-case).
+If you have any questions, open a support case.
+For information about opening a support case, see [Creating a Partner Center support case](/docs/sell?topic=sell-get-pc-support#pc-support-case).

 ## What changed with Lite plan support?
 {: #lite-plans-support}

 Lite plans are not supported in Partner Center.
 You can create a new free plan, and all users with Pay-As-You-Go and Subscription accounts can try out your product for free.

 If you set up a Lite plan in the resource management console, and it was approved and published, no changes have been made and it was migrated as-is with your product.
-If you need to change a published pricing plan, [open a support case](/docs/sell?topic=sell-get-pc-support#pc-support-case).
+If you need to change a published pricing plan, open a support case.
+For information about opening a support case, see [Creating a Partner Center support case](/docs/sell?topic=sell-get-pc-support#pc-support-case).

 ## Can I add a broker per location?
 {: #broker-plans}